dmmlynarczyk/learn/azure/notes/01_deploy-and-manage-azure-compute-resources.md

 - Azure Container Instances and Azure Container Apps are services that run these containers without you needing to manage the underlying servers.
 - Kubernetes is the industry standard for containers, but not a requirement in AZ104.
 - **Azure Container Groups**: a collection of containers running in the same host.
-- **Azure Container Registry**: a private container that lives in Azure that you can store your private container images.
+- **Azure Container Registry**: a managed and private Docker registry that lives in Azure that you can store your private container images.

 ### Azure Container Instances